Independent shops and plenty of tasty food

 The Golden Sheaf Gallery

-In the afternoon…
+Finish the afternoon…

-Make your way to Fire and Ice for an artisan Gelato or Sorbet – there is something delicious to tickle everyone’s tastebuds, as well as some adult-only options!
+Make your way back to Narberth to Fire and Ice for an artisan Gelato or Sorbet – there is something delicious to tickle everyone’s tastebuds, as well as some adult-only options.
 We love the Rasberry Prosecco Sorbet, and other alcoholic flavours include Grapefruit G&T and Cider… Truly a must-try, these flavours have won many awards over the years.
 This lovely little business also stocks a staggering number of Welsh Gins (over 100 types!) and an excellent selection of local ciders, ales, and other Welsh spirits which are a perfect way to take a bit of Pembrokeshire home with you.

 A special way to finish…